Catholic Lay Missionary | Part-Time Trainer

 Manage project by

-o planning the different stages and tasks involved in realizing this project and draw up project
+Planning the different stages and tasks involved in realizing this project and draw up project actions plan.

 project’s financial, logistical and material resources.